instedd/facility-public-portal/docs/importing.md

 # Importing data

+This document describe [#input-data-schema](the schema supported) by the application and [#normalizing-spa-census-information](how to build) it from the SPA-2014 census.

 ## Input data schema

 This tool can import data using the following schema, where each table is stored in a CSV file with headers.